 BSc(Pharm), RPh, ACPR, MSc, Dipl (Epi&Biostats), PhD, FCSHP

-Her teaching responsibilities include pharmacotherapy in reproductive and sexual health, the conduct of Aboriginal health research, educating students about interprofessional roles in patient-centred care, and incorporating the patient voice into clinical practice initiatives.
+Her teaching responsibilities include pharmacotherapy in reproductive and sexual health, the conduct of Aboriginal health research, and incorporating the patient voice into clinical practice initiatives.

 Dr. Soon is the national mifepristone pharmacist expert on Mifegymiso® (Health Canada approved July 2015) for the Canadian Pharmacists Association.
 She is actively involved in the development and dissemination of mifepristone educational and professional initiatives to pharmacists across Canada.
 She is a founding member of the Contraception Access Research Team (CART-GRAC) and Canadian Abortion Providers Support (CAPS) Community of Care, and assisted with the development of the SOGC Clinical Guidelines for medical abortion and the Mifegymiso Training Program.
 As Health Canada originally specified mifepristone could only be dispensed by physicians, she collaborated nationally with physician experts to successfully enable pharmacists to be able to stock the drug, dispense prescriptions, enter data into provincial drug databases and facilitate billing procedures.